smohler/labio-all/README.md

 ```
 git clone https://github.com/smohler/labio-all.git
 ```
 Consult the `README.md` for instructions on starting the example web-api to test and explore.
 This repository is an evolving example, so not everything may be pertinent to this task.
-It should be pretty simple though as I've provided some build scripts that should set everythign up and even launch a web-browser for you to interact with the API via a [Swagger UI](https://swagger.io/tools/swagger-ui/).
+It should be pretty simple though as I've provided some build scripts that should set everything up and even launch a web-browser for you to interact with the API via a [Swagger UI](https://swagger.io/tools/swagger-ui/).
 ### Mac Users
 ```bash
 $ chmod +x run.sh